Han-yu-research/LM-REPC-NeighborhoodsinNL/README.md

 `KNN4+8_updated.R`, estimates SDM models using KNN spatial weights with `k = 4` and `k = 8`

-`QUEEN_updated.R`, estimates the SDM using a queen contiguity spatial weights matrix
+`QUEEN_updated.R`, estimates the SDM using a `QUEEN` contiguity spatial weights matrix

 **Figure production:**